julieherrick/Homework-Organizer/README.md

 **Optional Nice-to-have Stories**

+* User can view what assignments are due when they click the day on the calendar
 * User can view their profile
 * User can input their classes on their profile
 * User can group assignments by class